docono/CompanyBundle/README.md

 - English (v1.0.0)
 - Ukrainian (v1.0.1) thanks to Olya Batyr
 - Russian (v1.0.1) thanks to Olya Batyr

+#### new in v2
+- Pimcore 10 ready
+- removed templates
+- removed the doucment tag

 #### new in v1.4
 - document tag adjustment for the latest Pimcore version